phalcon-orphanage/docs/en/reference/controllers.rst

 Request and Response
 --------------------
 In every controller there are two public properties pointing to the request and the response objects associated with the request cycle that is currently in execution.
-The "request" attribute contains an instance of Phalcon_Request_ and the "response" attribute contains a Phalcon_Response_ representing what is going to be sent back to the client.
+The "request" attribute contains an instance of :doc:`Phalcon_Request <../api/Phalcon_Request>` and the "response" attribute contains a :doc:`Phalcon_Response <../api/Phalcon_Response>` representing what is going to be sent back to the client.

 .. code-block:: php